For many people, this is a typical workday.

 You think, ok – I got this; I’ll put this “unplanned work” in my working time bucket.

-Still good – until everyone else in your company wakes up.
+It’s still good – until everyone else in your company wakes up.

 Slack received – an urgent need or perhaps an innocent “hello.”
 And so you respond – creating another 10-15 minutes of unplanned work.